QR3.7.1 The Curious Case of Quantum Spin

 QR3.7 Quantum Spin

 In physics, quantum spin is a mathematical construct applied to quantum particles.
-Like quantum waves, it is said to be imaginary, so when electrons spin, nothing is assumed to actually spin.
-After all, if an electron is a point particle with no size, how can it spin?
-And even if it had a size, its edges would have to move faster than light to explain the observed effects.
-Physics calls quantum spin and quantum waves imaginary because both are physically impossible, but what if they aren’t?
+Like quantum waves, it is said to be imaginary so when electrons spin, nothing is assumed to actually spin, because if an electron is a particle with no size, how can it spin?
+And if it had a size, its edges would have to move faster than light to explain the observed effects.
+Physics calls quantum spin imaginary because it is physically impossible, but what if it isn’t?
+If the process behind a quantum wave is a transverse circle, there is no reason why it can’t actually spin

 QR3.7.1.
 The Curious Case of Quantum Spin